jyron/Portfolio/index.md

 ## Welcome to [Jyron's Portfolio]()

-I am a front and back-end developer who uses Python, Javascript, Sql, and MongoDb to create interactive websites, web scrapers, datasets, and custom Apis.
+I am a backend developer who uses Python, Javascript, Sql, and MongoDb to create interactive websites, web scrapers, datasets, and custom Apis.
+I'm happy to work with cloud databases, distributed systems, and large datasets and datastreaming services.

 ## My latest projects include: